MoldyMacaroniX/dashword.net/_src/posts/spaceuk-a-retrospective.md

 So, to put it simply: I don't think SpaceUK should be given a second chance anytime soon.

-*Especially since, as noted before, he might still not be giving the whole truth regarding his Catalysm record.*
+*Especially since, as noted before, he might still not be giving the whole truth regarding his Cataclysm record.*